Skip to main content

 Perform Disaster Recovery via the CF CLI Plugin

-You can restore a disaster recovery backup by runnning the following command:
+You can restore a disaster recovery backup by running the following command:

 where the information received in the prepare method's response are the needed parameters.
-This will restore a disaster recovery backup on an existing service instance (not the original instance).
+This will restore a disaster recovery backup on an existing Service Instance (not the original Service Instance).